pvdz/preval/tests/cases/function/exp_dotcall.md

 ## Todos triggered

+- (todo) Support this node type in isFree: TemplateLiteral
 - (todo) do we want to support ArrayExpression as expression statement in free loops?
+- (todo) objects in isFree check
 - (todo) support Identifier as var init in let_hoisting noob check